 While there is no argument about how deadly distracted driving is, a recent study by Zendrive is alarming.
 Zendrive’s study tracks cell phone use for automobile insurers and ride-sharing services.
 The study monitored 2.3 million drivers who travelled more than 5.6 billion miles.
-It found 12 percent of those drivers were considered to be mobile-phone addicts who call, text or scroll through apps three times more than the average driver.
+It found 12 percent of those drivers were considered mobile-phone addicts who call, text or scroll through apps three times more than the average driver.

 “Without decisive action and a lot of education, it will be difficult to see the trend reverse,” said Jonathan Matus, Zendrive’s CEO.
 “We’re just starting and I feel like it’s still an uphill battle.”